 Consular and diplomatic staff are not subject to deportation.
 Refugees and foreigners who have just applied for refugee status, temporary or political asylum cannot be deported.
 It is forbidden to deport people who have lost their refugee status, but cannot return to their homeland for reasons beyond their control: famine, an epidemic, hostilities are taking place in their country, and when they return, they are in danger of life and health due to religious, racial or political persecution.
 Expulsion takes place on the basis of a decision of a judge or a responsible person of the border service.

+See earlier points regarding bullet points.

 2.3.6 Expulsion Procedure

 Expulsion is of two types.
 Voluntary controlled departure is carried out by the migrant independently, but under the control of the Home Office.
 In case of evasion, penalties are imposed on a foreigner and expulsion is already compulsory.
 Forced controlled exit is most often, it is assigned to repeat offenders, persons who have committed an offense for the second time in one year.
 Until the execution of the expulsion order, the foreigner finds himself in a special centre.
 The choice of one or another type depends on the severity of the violation, the personality of the migrant and is determined by the judge.
+Any examples via case law?

 2.3.7 Consequences of Expulsion